UK, GB and NI Farmgate Prices

 For information on representative prices paid to producers by individual milk buyers, please refer to the AHDB Dairy League Table

-- According to the most recent Defra figures, the average UK farmgate price stood at 19.85ppl in June.
-This was a 0.47ppl (2.3%) decrease on the May average price.
-The June 2016 price was 3.90ppl (16.4%) lower than the same month last year.
+- According to the most recent Defra figures, the average UK farmgate price stood at 21.34ppl in August.
+This was a 0.57ppl (2.7%) increase on the July average price.
+However, the August 2016 price was 1.99ppl (8.5%) lower than the same month last year.

 In Northern Ireland a larger proportion of milk goes into commodity markets and therefore the NI price tends to reflect the rises and falls in the commodity markets more than GB.
 For more information on commodity prices click here.